 - Maintenance (get a phone number)

 - Parking Space

-Reserve your Rental Home
+Reserve your Rental Property

 Congratulations!
-All that is left is enjoying your vacation!
+All that is left is making the most of your vacation!

 During your Stay

-- Make sure that you've packed everything.
-Check drawers, bath cabinetry and wardrobes.
+- Ensure you've packed everything.
+Check drawers, bath cupboards and closets.

-- Once everything is out, do a walk-through of the rental to make sure no damage occurred during your stay.
-If possible, do this walk-out inspection with the property manager present.
-If the property owner is not available, make sure you take photos of the property to record its condition.
+- Once everything is out, perform a walk-through of the rental home to make sure no damage occurred during your remain.
+Whenever possible, do this walk-out inspection with the property owner present.
+If the property owner is not available, be sure to take photos of the property to record its condition.